OperationSpark/draw/README.md

 Draw
 ===

+To assist in learning, a wrapper of the CreateJS Graphic API to reduce boiler-plate and that also supports calculation of width and height properties on shapes and composite grap.

 ##Installation

 You can either install using bower or manually download the file and `draw-x.x.x.js` include it in your index.html.